svitelli/final_project_artist_books/pages/about.md

 {% include feature/image.html objectid="best_laid_plans" %}

-{% include feature/nav-menu.html sections="About the Collection;Background;Contributors;About the Metadata;Technology Information" %}
+{% include feature/nav-menu.html sections="About the Collection;Background;Contributors;About the Metadata;Technology Information;Rights Information;Acknowledgments" %}

 ## About the Collection